- Feeling concerned? You’re not alone!

 - Talk them through your child’s medicines.
 Don’t forget they may never have seen an inhaler or spacer before so talking them through and showing them how to use them will be helpful and reassuring.

-- Explain what to do in an asthma attack.
+- Explain what to do if your child has an asthma attack.
 This could well be what a carer is going to worry about the most when you tell them your child has asthma.
 Being very clear about what to do, and who to call and when, will hopefully reassure them.
 Explain that your child rarely/often has an asthma attack so the person knows what to expect.
-And show them the instructions on the asthma action plan so they are clear about what signs show your child is having an asthma attack and what to do.
+And show them the instructions on the written asthma action plan so they are clear about what signs indicate that your child is having an asthma attack and what to do.
 Ask them to call you as soon as they have called the ambulance.

 - Explain that for most children, an asthma attack rarely comes out of the blue.
 In many cases, symptoms build up gradually over a few days, and it’s sometimes possible to ward off an asthma attack if you notice and take action.
 So being informed can help you to help your child.